endlos99/xdt99/doc/MANUAL.md

     msg    text 'Hello World'
            .endif

-The preprocessor commands `.ifdef` and `.ifndef` check if a given symbol is defined or not.
 The commands `.ifeq`, `.ifne`, `.ifgt`, and `.ifge` test if two arguments are equal, not equal, greater than, or greater than or equal, resp.
 If the second argument is missing, the first argument is compared against value `0`.

-Conditional assembly preprocessor commands may be nested.
-Valid conditional expressions and their rules of evaluation correspond to those of the `EQU` directive.
+In addition to symbols defined by labels, `xas99` also sets exactly one of `_xas99_image`, `_xas99_cart`, `_xas99_obj`, `_xas99_xb`, or `_xas99_js`,
+depending on the assembly command `-i`, `-c`, ... used.

 Additional symbols may be supplied on the command line.

     $ xas99.py ashello.a99 -D symbol1 symbol2=2

 If no value is given, the symbol is set to value `1`.

+Conditional assembly preprocessor commands may be nested.
+Valid conditional expressions and their rules of evaluation correspond to those of the `EQU` directive.

 `xas99` supports macros.
 The `.defm` preprocessor command introduces a new macro.
 The `.endm` command concludes the macro definition.
 Inside the macro